rpseacsu1/plots/README.md

 This is a javascript library for plotting math functions or data arrays very similar to the " plot " command found in Matlab or Scilab.

-The main concept is very simple : just show the data on screen.
+The main concept is very simple : just show the data on screen within a line graph.

 You may pass it a data array of real numbers and this function shall plot the values on the screen through the HTML 5 Canvas.